 Integration of payment technologies into automotive products is a $230 billion opportunity for businesses.
 Drivers already do a lot of things on-the-drive from their smartphones.

 Source: Digital Drive Report 2019

 According to Digital Drive data, so far only 16.7% of commuters use in-dash automobile systems.
 The majority (56.3%) prefer to handle their tasks with their smartphones (which already offer a great payment experience through Apple Pay and Android Pay) or in-app credit card payments.
-In-car payment customer experience ownership (and its two key components, commissions and customer data) is becoming the central battlefield for automotive companies.
+In-car payment systems customer experience ownership (and its two key components, commissions and customer data) is becoming the central battlefield for automotive companies.

-When considering in-car payment implementation, you’ll need to decide whether you’ll leverage in-car connectivity, smartphone-based connectivity, or a hybrid model.
+When considering in-car payment systems implementation, you’ll need to decide whether you’ll leverage in-car connectivity, smartphone-based connectivity, or a hybrid model.
 Each of these options has its merits.
 So it’s important to determine which will result in a more consistent, driver-centric customer experience (CX).

-Popular use cases for connected car payments
+Popular use cases for FinTech in automotive and connected car payments

 Pay at the pump

 Paying for fuel at the gas station without reaching for a card or phone is the most in-demand feature among consumers.
 Drivers can be automatically notified whenever their fuel is running low and get directed to the nearest gas station.
 Once in the geofence of a connected fuel pump, the driver can pass the command through the digital dashboard, see the payment amount displayed on the screen, and confirm the transaction by voice or by pressing a button.